microsoft/nni/docs/en_US/HowToDebug.md

 ## Where is the log

+There are three kinds of log in NNI.
+Besides, when creating a new experiment, you can use `--debug` to specify log level.

 ### NNI controller

 All possible errors that happen when launching an NNI experiment can be found here.

 You can use `nnictl log stderr` to find error information.
+For more options please refer to [NNICTL](NNICTLDOC.md)

 ### Experiment Root Directory